Carlos Santana Preview, Player Props: Brewers vs. Pirates

-The Milwaukee Brewers and Carlos Santana (.474 slugging percentage in past 10 games, including one homer) take on the Pittsburgh Pirates at PNC Park Monday at 6:35 PM ET.
+The Milwaukee Brewers, including Carlos Santana (.324 batting average in his past 10 games), take on starter Andre Jackson and the Pittsburgh Pirates at PNC Park, Tuesday at 6:35 PM ET.

 Carlos Santana Game Info & Props vs. the Pirates